MonashBioinformaticsPlatform/bio-ansible/README.md

 ### Manual handling

 Because of the licenses some installation files need to be manually downloaded into `tarballs` directory.
-[List of supported packages](tarballs)

 You need to manually download these packages and place them into `roles/bio_tools/files/` directory.
 The `playbook.yml` going to skip installation of those packages if it doesn't find archived files in files directory.

 ### Manual scripts